MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 :::image type="content" source="media/quick_test_confidence_score_table_cells.png" alt-text="Quick test showing the confidence score of cells in a table.":::

 ## Use Confidence score in a cloud flow

+You can check the confidence score of a table and table cells by performing a predict in a cloud flow

 1. Select **+ Create**
 2. Select **Instant cloud flow**